 Asana Compared to the Best Project Management Software

 Asana is a strong choice for organizations that want a simple tool without sacrificing power or functionality.
-But even though Asana made our list of the best project management software, it wasn’t one of our top three picks:
+Asana made our list of the best project management software.
+Here are our top picks:

 - Monday.com – Best for project management software for most

 - Teamwork – Best for client and service-based businesses

 - Asana – Best balance of power and simplicity